cmbarton/WABI_data/README.md

 # WABI_data
-The MP_UP_WABI data set is openly available for research, education, or other non-commercial purposes under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International license.
+The Middle and Upper Paleolithic dataset used for whole assemblages behavioral indicator (WABI) research is openly available for research, education, or other non-commercial purposes under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International license.
 These data have been used in a series of publications by C. Michael Barton, Julien Riel-Salvatore, and Gabriel Popescu.
 The data were compiled from original and published research.
-Please cite one of the following papers as appropriate.
+Please cite the dataset and/or one of the following papers as appropriate.

+DIRECTLY CITING DATASET

+C Michael Barton, Julien Riel-Salvatore, & Gabriel Popescu.
+(2016, February 9).
+Middle and Upper Paleolithic dataset used for whole assemblages behavioral indicator (WABI) research.
+GitHub.
+Retrieved from https://github.com/cmbarton/WABI_data.
+DOI: 10.5281/zenodo.45841.

+ASSOCIATED PUBLICATIONS FOR CITATION:

 SPANISH AND GIBRALTAR DATA ONLY